0370 1500 100

-I enjoy working at Irwin Mitchell and have been with the firm 16 years.
+I enjoy working at Irwin Mitchell and have been with the firm for many years.
 Having experts in all areas is a perk as there is always someone who can advise clients on all aspects of the law.

 In my spare time I love to travel, particularly to the USA and Italy.